What is a Cap Rate?

 How to Calculate Cap Rate

-The formula for calculating the cap rate is straightforward:
+The formula for calculating the capitalization rate is straightforward:

 Net Operating Income (NOI): This is the income a property generates after operating expenses, such as property management fees, maintenance, insurance, and property taxes, have been deducted from the gross income.
 It does not include mortgage payments or capital expenditures.